natdog400/Python-Personal-Macro/README.md

 - **Looping Support**: Run sequences multiple times with configurable loop counts
 - **Real-time Status**: Monitor bot activity with detailed status updates
 - **Global Hotkey**: Stop sequences at any time with the F8 key
-- **Failsafe Image step jump**: Will search for this image after every step and if found jump to step

 ## Requirements